leosdad/Remote-Control-with-ESP32/README.md

 Hardware:

-- Any development board able to run Arduino Core for ESP32.
-(I chose the ESP32S NodeMCU ESP-12 because it fits neatly inside an ft 30 × 45 case.)
+- Any development board able to run Arduino Core for ESP32 (I chose the ESP32S NodeMCU ESP-12 because it fits neatly inside an ft 30 × 45 case.)
-- Any Bluetooth game controller that supports Arduino mode (In my case it is a Gamesir Nova Lite)
+- Any Bluetooth game controller that supports Arduino mode (In my case, a GameSir T4 Nova Lite)
-- A fischertechnik TXT 4.0 or RX controller
+- A fischertechnik TXT 4.0 (or RX) controller

 Parts to build the custom ft module: